 The Dow index measures the performance of these 30 blue-chip stocks chosen to represent the broader U.S. economy.
 It reflects how well these 30 large companies are financially and is considered an influential gauge of overall market sentiment.
-The components included in the index are calculated using a price-weighted average, meaning that stocks with higher prices will have more influence over the average than those with lower prices.
+The components included in the index are calculated using a price-weighted average, meaning stocks with higher prices will have more influence over the average than those with lower prices.

 In terms of historical performance, the average has experienced quite a few long stretches where it went up over time yet experienced various drops during inevitable recessions or crises, such as those seen in 1987 or 2008, respectively.
 Despite these occasional drops, overall trends have been positive since its creation, and it has grown significantly since then despite recent instability due to global events such as Brexit or elections taking place around the world.